Discreater/QSync/README.md

 ## FIXME
 - [x] Need to consider loading time, pause local player when loading.
 (Preload?)
    - Renew the progress after track loaded.
+- [ ] Reduce the frequency of rebuilding the tantivy index.

 ## Tech Stack